gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 - [run-all](#run-all)

-When passed in, Terragrunt will no longer automatically append `-auto-approve` to the underlying Terraform commands run with `run-all`.
+When passed in, Terragrunt will no longer automatically append `-auto-approve` to the underlying OpenTofu/Terraform commands run with `run-all`.
 Note that due to the interactive prompts, this flag will also **automatically assume `--terragrunt-parallelism 1`**.